 Federal Supplemental Educational Opportunity Grants (SEOG) provide aid to students with exceptional unmet need.
 Students must qualify for a Pell Grant to be eligible for SEOG, but unlike Pell Grants, SEOG awards are not automatic.
-SEOG award priority is given to students with the lowest expected family contribution (EFC of 0) and highest unmet need who file their FAFSA applications by April 1 prior to each award year.
-Full-time students awarded SEOG receive $600 per year.
-SEOG awards are then prorated based on the student’s enrollment level: 100% for full-time, 75% for 3/4 time, 50% for 1/2 time, and 25% for < 1/2 time.
+SEOG award priority is given to students with the lowest expected family contribution (EFC of 0) and highest unmet.
+Because funding is limited, only approximately 275 SEOG awards are issued each year.

 Effective 2015-2016, full-time students awarded SEOG receive $400 per year.
 SEOG awards are then prorated based on the student’s enrollment level: 100% for full-time, 75% for 3/4 time, 50% for 1/2 time, and 25% for < 1/2 time.
 SEOG awards are made in two disbursements (Fall & Spring or Spring & Summer).